avengers-p11/Documentation/VCS Design + POC/Features of VCS/GitHub features/README.md

 - **Local Repository**: Stored on your computer.
 - **Remote Repository**: Hosted on GitHub or similar platforms.
 Repositories can be public (visible to everyone) or private (restricted access).

-## Branches:
-Branches in Git allow developers to create separate lines of development within a repository.
-Each branch is a lightweight pointer to a specific commit, enabling isolated work on features or fixes.

-- **Main Branch** (main or master):
-The default branch where the final, stable version of the code resides.

-- **Feature Branches**:
-Branches created from the main branch to work on specific features, bug fixes, or tasks without impacting the main codebase.

- Commits are the building blocks of a project’s history, allowing developers to track progress and revert to previous states if needed.

-## Pull Requests:
-A pull request (PR) is a feature that allows developers to notify team members that they have completed a feature or a set of changes and would like those changes to be merged into the main branch.
-The process typically involves:

-- **Creating a pull request**: After pushing commits to a branch, a developer creates a PR, summarizing the changes and their purpose.
-- **Reviewing**: Team members review the PR, providing feedback, requesting changes, or approving it.
-- **Merging**: Once the PR is approved, it can be merged into the main branch, integrating the new changes into the codebase.

-Pull requests are a critical part of the collaboration process, enabling code reviews, discussions, and quality control before new code is integrated into the main project.

-# Repositories

-## Creating a Repository

-A GitHub repository is essentially a storage space for your project, where you can keep track of all the files and changes.
-Here’s how to create a repository with the necessary components.

 ### Creating a Repository Locally and Pushing to GitHub
 **1. Create a Local Repository**: